parasytezz/tp/docs/UserGuide.md

 ```
 ---
 ## Finding an activity
 The `find` command allows users to find `activities` from the list.
+User can search of multiple words at a time and the input is not case-sensitive.

 ### Usage:
 ```